FBAR Penalty Cases – FBAR Case Rulings | Court Cases for FBAR

 - Do courts put people in jail for FBAR?

-With that said, not every case results in willful penalties or criminal prosecution, and with proper intervention via IRS Voluntary Disclosure/IRS Tax Amnesty, you may be able to limit, reduce or even avoid FBAR penalties altogether.
+Not every FBAR Penalty case results in willful penalties or criminal prosecution.
+With proper intervention via IRS Voluntary Disclosure/IRS Tax Amnesty, you may be able to limit, reduce or even avoid FBAR penalties altogether.

 FBAR Penalties are Not Usually Criminal